zadahmed/g6-technical-test/README.md

 - Staff details will not be submitted with their survey responses (session ID will be stored to distinguish participants)
 - Collect info on team and location, in addition to answers to wellbeing questions
-- Separately to survey responses, staff can enter feedback and email if they wish to discuss issues more
+- Separately to survey responses, staff can enter feedback and their email if they wish to discuss issues more

 This is a Django app with a SQLite database.